Examples

 The COLUMNS

-expression can be used to execute the same expression on multiple columns.
+expression can be used to execute the same expression on the values in multiple columns.
 For example:

 CREATE TABLE numbers (id INTEGER, number INTEGER);